 Initially established in 1971 as Cardinal Foods, by 1994 the company had become Cardinal Health and established itself as one of the biggest wholesalers of pharmaceuticals in the USA.
-Cardinal Health now employ over 34,000 people around the world and their work now include surgical products and laboratory supplies.
+Cardinal Health now employs over 34,000 people around the world and their work now includes surgical products and laboratory supplies.

 Novartis AG (Alcon)

-Novartis is a Swiss based healthcare company – Alcon is its eye care division.
-Alcon began as a Texas ophthalmic shop in 1945 and began creating speciality pharmaceutical products in 1947.
+Novartis is a Swiss-based healthcare company – Alcon is its eye care division.
+Alcon began as a Texas ophthalmic shop in 1945 and began creating specialty pharmaceutical products in 1947.
 The accompanying surgical division was formed in 1969 and today they offer a range of vision care products treating vision conditions and eye diseases.
-In 2011, Alcon merged with Novartis, and became their third largest division.
+In 2011, Alcon merged with Novartis and became their third largest division.
 Their eye care products currently reach over 180 countries.
 1800 research and development associates and approximately 14000 people are involved in manufacturing worldwide.
 They manufacture pharmaceutical products, contact lenses and lens care products as well as surgical equipment and devices.

 Alcon Ireland Ltd is responsible for the company’s Intraocular Lens (IOL) – this lens replaces the natural lens of the eye when it is removed during cataract surgery.
 Production of this is set to increase considerably over the next few years so there are opportunities available to those with the right skill set.

 Covidien was a healthcare company, founded in 2007 but with a history dating back to 1903, that was headquartered in Ireland.
 Their product portfolio included medical devices in areas including surgery and patient monitoring.
 By 2014, Covidien had almost 40,000 employees across 70 countries.
 The company was bought by Medtronic in 2015, forming one of the biggest medical device companies in the world.